 The bootstrap study of the four-point function of currents in 3D CFTs with a $U(1)$ symmetry was initiated in \cite{Dymarsky:2017xzb}.
 Subsequently, the work \cite{Reehorst:2019pzi} studied the 3D $O(2)$ model using mixed correlators of the $O(2)$ current and a singlet.
 Ref.~\cite{Reehorst:2019pzi} obtained several new data that was not accessible in prior scalar correlator studies of the $O(2)$ model \cite{Kos:2013tga} (although \cite{Reehorst:2019pzi} used some results of \cite{Kos:2013tga} as an input).
 As already mentioned, abelian 3D gauge theories have $U(1)$ topological currents.
 However, no features associated with these theories were observed in the bounds of \cite{Dymarsky:2017xzb,Reehorst:2019pzi}.

 More recently, Ref.~\cite{He:2023ewx} bootstrapped for the first time the four-point functions of currents in the CFTs with a non-abelian continuous symmetry.
 Similar to the bosonic QED case studied in \cite{He:2021xvg}, Ref.~\cite{He:2023ewx} proposed to impose gap assumptions on the spectrum of exchanged operators, which can be used to distinguish between different $N_c$ for the fermionic case, and in particular the abelian from the non-abelian cases.
-In fermionic $U(N_c)$ gauge theories, an operator of the form $\bar{\psi}^{(f_1, c_1} \gamma^{\mu} \psi_{(f_2, c_1} \bar{\psi}^{f_3, c_2)} \gamma^{\nu} \psi_{f_4, c_2)}$, where $f_i$, $c_i$ are flavor and color indices respectively, exists only for $N_c \ge 2$.
+In fermionic $U(N_c)$ gauge theories, an operator of the form $\bar{\psi}^{(f_1, c_1} \gamma^{\mu} \psi_{(f_2, c_1} \bar{\psi}^{f_3, c_2)} \gamma^{\nu} \psi_{f_4, c_2)}$, where $f_i$, $c_i$ denote the flavor and color indices, respectively, and the parentheses symmetrize the $f_i$ flavor indices.
+This operator exists only for $N_c \ge 2 $ and has a scaling dimension of 4 in the large-$N_f$ limit.
 Such an operator has scaling dimension 4 in the large-$N_f$ limit.
 Thus, a gap beyond 4 in this channel could, in principle, distinguish fermionic QED from fermionic QCD.
 The representation to which this operator belongs is denoted in \cite{He:2023ewx} as $(+, S\bar S$, $\ell=2)$, where $+$ denotes spacetime parity and $\ell$ is the spin.